Timeline: Reuters journalists detained in Myanmar

-After six months of pre-trial hearings, a court is set to decide on Monday whether or not to charge the reporters under the Official Secrets Act, which carries a maximum penalty of 14 years in prison.
+After six months of pre-trial hearings, a Yangon court charged the reporters with breaching the colonial-era Official Secrets Act, which carries a maximum penalty of 14 years in prison.

 The following are key events in the case: